Pensions, benefits and tax when retiring abroad

 Tax on income from the UK

-If, while living abroad, you'll be receiving income from the UK – for example from pensions, rents or investments – this will be liable for UK tax.
+If you live abroad and receive income from UK sources – for example pensions, rent or investments – this income is liable for UK tax.

 Help with claiming benefit

 Some people need help with claiming benefit because they can’t manage their own affairs.
-This could be because they’re mentally incapable or are severely disabled.
-If so, another person - called an appointee - can be given the legal right to act for them.
+This could be due to their health or a disability.
+An appointee can be given the legal right to act for them.
 Find out about becoming an appointee.